mybonk/mybonk-wiki/baby-rabbit-holes.md

 ## UEFI vs. Legacy Boot

+## Privacy tools
+- [deviceinfo.me](https://www.deviceinfo.me/): Web-based tool allowing you to see detailed information about the fingerprint you expose on the Internet: Kind of OS, browser, IP address, geolocation, real time mouse position, display, speakers, microphone, device motion, to name a few...
+- [Mullvad browser](https://mullvad.net/en/browser): A free and open-source web browser designed to significantly reduce online tracking and minimize browser fingerprinting.
+It is developed by Mullvad VPN in collaboration with the Tor Project.
+It's a good compromise before having to use Tor browser as Mullvad does not force all traffic through the Tor network by default: It relies your VPN to mask IP address thus it is quicker than using the Tor network.
+- [Tor browser](https://www.torproject.org/): A free and open-source web browser (built on Mozilla Firefox and developed by the Tor Project) specifically designed for strong privacy and anonymity online since all browsing traffic is routed through the Tor network.
+It is recommended for users who require very strong online anonymity (journalists, activists, and users living in restrictive environments or seeking to avoid censorship, surveillance, or location-based targeting).
+- [Tor network](https://www.torproject.org/): The Tor network is a decentralized, global system of volunteer-run servers (relays) that enables anonymous communication by obscuring a user's IP address and routing internet traffic through multiple encrypted layers, similar to an onion.
+This process, known as "onion routing," hides your location and browsing history from your ISP, local network observers, and the websites you visit, making it a powerful tool for online privacy and to avoid censorship.
+- [NymVPN](https://github.com/nymtech): NymVPN deploys noise to make traffic patterns untraceable.
+It runs on a decentralized, permissionless mixnet, ensuring that even Nym cannot log any data by design.
+It employs open-source cryptographic protocols to enable secure and anonymous packet transmission.
+- [DnsLeakTest](https://dnsleaktest.com/): A DNS leak occurs when using a VPN or similar privacy-focused network, where DNS requests still go to your ISP's server instead of through the privacy-focus network.
+This exposes your online activity and IP address, undermining the privacy goals of using a VPN.
+DnsLeakTest is a Web-based tool that tests for such leaks.
+- [BrowserLeaks](https://browserleaks.com/dns): Tool similar to DnsLeakTest.

 ## Other tools / resources
 - [SSHFS](https://phoenixnap.com/kb/sshfs): Tool to safely mount a remote folder from a server to a local machine.
 The client extends the SSH file transfer protocol, which helps locally mount a remote file system as a disk image securely.